-You can't get EI regular benefits unless you had to stop working.
-It's not enough if your hours have only been reduced.
+You can only get Employment Insurance (EI) regular benefits if you had to stop working.
+You won't qualify for EI if your hours have only been reduced.

-But you may be able to get EI sickness benefits if you have to work fewer hours.
-You're likely eligible for EI sickness benefits if your income goes down by at least 40% because:
+You're likely eligible for EI sickness benefits or caregiving benefits if your income goes down by at least 40% because:

 - you're sick, injured, quarantined, or pregnant, or